 Pubmed reports that just three professionally-administered doses of psilocybin and subsequent counseling caused 9 out of 15 people to quit smoking in the long term.
 But traditional smoking cessation programs that last 6 months, complete with counseling and pharmacotherapy, only have a 20-30% success rate in getting participants to quit smoking for good.

-Verenicline, which is widely regarded as the most effective smoking cessation drug, only has a 35 percent success rate in getting people to abstain from smoking for a minimum of 6 months.
-The successful abstinence rate for most psilocybin-facilitated smoking cessation studies is closer to 80%.
-That obviously means psychedelics appear to be way better at helping people kick the habit, especially considering that Verenicline comes with a lengthy list of side effects.
+Varenicline, which is widely regarded as the most effective smoking cessation drug, has a success rate of roughly 25-35 percent (with a meta-analytic average around 27%) in getting people to abstain from smoking for a minimum of 6 months.
+In the Johnson et al. pilot study (n=15, open-label, no control group), the abstinence rate was 80% at 6 months and 67% at 12 months.
+While these results are promising, the small sample size and lack of a control group mean larger trials are needed to confirm efficacy.
+That said, psychedelics appear to show potential for helping people kick the habit, especially considering that Varenicline comes with a lengthy list of side effects.

 Where to find programs near you